topyo/Web-Stack-Implemetat.ion-LEMP-/README.md

 installs the security script and removes some insecure default settings and lock down access to the database system.

-##### N.B While running the script, VALIDATE PASSWORD PLUGIN is asked.Enabling this feature is subjective.
+##### N.B When the script is running, VALIDATE PASSWORD PLUGIN is asked.Enabling this feature is subjective.
 If enabled, passwords which don’t match the specified criteria will be rejected by MySQL with an error.
 However, It is safe to leave validation disabled, but a strong and unique passwords should always be used for database credentials.

 ![](Images/Validate.png)